 Do I need a permit for my security system?

-Alarm operator’s permits typically need to be renewed once per year, so make sure you keep your permit up to date by renewing annually.
-As a bonus, most cities will offer a nuisance alarm leniency program with your permit, allowing you to waive one or two nuisance alarms per year.
+Alarm operator’s permits typically need to be renewed once per year so make sure you keep your permit up to date by renewing annually.
+Note most cities will offer a nuisance alarm leniency program with your permit, allowing you to waive one or two nuisance alarms per year.

 CCTV and fire alarm systems typically do not require an operator’s permit, though fire alarm systems do require you file an inspection report with the jurisdictional authority at least once per year.

 Yes!
 We accept online payments through Zelle.
 If you are unfamiliar with Zelle, Zelle is an easy to use, secure, online money transfer service supported by most major banks; you can find information at https://www.zellepay.com.

 Please contact us for our Zelle payment information when ready.
 When submitting payments through Zelle, include your account number or address in the comments section, otherwise, we will not be able to link your payment to your account.

 Do I need to do anything to maintain my security system or otherwise ensure optimal performance?